aws-samples/technical-notes-for-microsoft-workloads-on-aws/docusaurus/docs/Active-Directory/Guides/Guide1/index.md

 # Quickly deploy a self-managed AD Forest on Amazon EC2
 by Tekena Orugbani

 When working with customers, I often need to spin up and spin down Active Directory Forests to test customer use cases.
 I use the scripts below to spin up a new AD Forest called "example.com".
-You can run this script as userdata when launching a new EC2 instance or you can execute the scrip via Session Manager after the new instance is launched.
+You can run this script as userdata when launching a new EC2 instance or you can execute the script via AWS Systems Manager Session Manager after the new instance is launched.
 Either way works.
 And if you want to add a second domain controller to the AD forest, run the second script.

 ![IMAGE1](IMG/IMG-1.png)